gmurro/tablut/README.md

 # TablutChallenge2020
+**Tablut** is an ancient board game which was popular in nothern Europe and whose story is still uncertain.
-Game Board for course of Fundamentals of Artificial Intelligence and Knowledge Representation
+During the course of Fundamentals of Artificial Intelligence and Knowledge Representation we have designed a little prototype of an intelligent agent able to play to the game.

 ## Authors